zephyrproject-rtos/zephyr/boards/arm/nrf9160dk_nrf52840/doc/index.rst

 specific nRF52840 SoC pins.

 .. note::
-   nRF9160 signals routed to other components on the DK are not simultaneously available on the DK connectors.
+   In nRF9160 DK revisions earlier than v0.14.0, nRF9160 signals routed to other components on the DK are not simultaneously available on the DK connectors.

 When compiling a project for nrf9160dk_nrf52840, the board controller firmware will be compiled and run automatically after the Kernel has been initialized.